keyoke-code/bd_blog/content/post/what-s-up.md

 2) To always put **holders** first.

 This seems obvious but not all tokens operate this way.
 Essentially, this means we will never pursue new holders at the expense of **existing** holders.
-Never
+Never.
+That can be applied in straightforward ways, for example not airdropping the token.
+That's giving away something that someone has already paid something for.
+That's not fair.
+It can also relate to how we spend our team funds.
+Marketing or roadmap, a new youtube partnership or a smart contract audit?
+Sometimes a course of action is obviously good for everyone.
+But if there is any doubt, existing holders come first.

+3) To be the most transparent crypto in the world.

+We do pretty well here I think, but this is the one that we realised needed some work.
+Part of meeting this one is our blog.
+Our 'Staying SAFU' and 'Cryptobits' articles are trying to give something back and also be transparent with our community.
+Another part is our roadmap where we set out our goals.
+But I reckon we can do more here in terms of letting people know exactly what the team is working on.

+So here goes!

+## What are we doing?

+First of all a caveat - this is what we are currently working on.
+It **doesn't** mean these plans won't change.
+If we see an opportunity, or if something doesn't seem the right time, we will alter our plans.
+Also bear in mind that we are letting you in here.
+Most of this we won't release to the market until we are SURE of when and how it will go live.
+So welcome in, but remember that caveat :).

+### Exchanges

+We are in discussions with three exchanges at the moment.